MCP App Inspector

 sunpeak is free to use, modify, and distribute.

+Want automated tests?
+See the Testing Framework page.
 Building MCP Apps?
 See the MCP App Framework page.
 Building for ChatGPT?
 See the ChatGPT App Framework page.
-Building for Claude?
-See the Claude Connector Framework page.